mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

      pip install swiplserver

 I copied a Prolog program from the [Swi-Prolog documentation](https://www.swi-prolog.org/pldoc/man?section=clpfd-n-queens) to calculate how to eight queens on a chess board in such a way that no queen can capture another queen.
-Here I get three reults by entering the semicolon key to get another answer or the period key to stop:
+Here I get three results by entering the semicolon key to get another answer or the period key to stop:

 ```prolog
 $ swipl